wuciawe/wuciawe.github.io/_posts/2016-02-08-notes-on-vim.md

 ### Edit

-- `i`: start inserting at current carnet position
+- `i`: start inserting at current caret position
 - `I`: insert at head of the current line
-- `a`: append after the current carnet position
+- `a`: append after the current caret position
 - `A`: append after the end of current line
-- `o`: open a blank line below carnet
+- `o`: open a blank line below caret
-- `O`: open a blank line above carnet
+- `O`: open a blank line above caret
 - `c`: change text
   - `c``<num>``w|b`: change \<num> words, forward or backward
   - `c``0|$`: change to the head or end of the line
   - `c``c`: change the whole line
-- `C`: change from current carnet position to the end of line
+- `C`: change from current caret position to the end of line
-- `r`: replace current carnet position character, no need to press `ESC` after typing
+- `r`: replace current caret position character, no need to press `ESC` after typing
 - `R`: replace in `overstrike mode`
-- `s`: substitute current carnet position character
+- `s`: substitute current caret position character
-  - `<num>``s`: substitute \<num> characters from current carnet position
+  - `<num>``s`: substitute \<num> characters from current caret position
 - `S`: substitute the entire line
   - `<num>``S`: substitute \<num> line
 - `~`: change case